liujiale-study/MSAIProj_HP-PPI/README.md

 python test.py -cpf checkpoints/<name_of_your_checkpoint_folder>
 ```
 (Example)<br>
-You have completed a full round of training which lasted 150 epochs, and the program generated the final checkpoint folder `20240113_041818_epoch150_ResGatedGraphConv_fin/` within the `checkpoints/` folder (i.e. full path to checkpoint folder is `checkpoints/20240113_041818_epoch150_ResGatedGraphConv_fin/`).
+You have completed a full round of training which lasted 150 epochs, and the program generated the final checkpoint folder `20240113_041818_epoch150_RGGC_fin/` within the `checkpoints/` folder (i.e. path to checkpoint folder from the repo's top directory is `checkpoints/20240113_041818_epoch150_RGGC_fin/`).

-To evaluate both the model at epoch 150 and the best fit model, run the command `python test.py -cpf checkpoints/20240113_041818_epoch100_ResGatedGraphConv_fin`<br><br>
+To evaluate both the model at epoch 150 and the best fit model, run the command `python test.py -cpf checkpoints/20240113_041818_epoch100_RGGC_fin`<br><br>

 After evaluation on test set is completed, the results will be printed to console, as well as the files `test_results_currmodel.txt` and `test_results_bestmodel.txt`.
 These files can be found in the checkpoint folder that was indicated when running the above command.